novellus/mtg-ai-card-generator/readme.md

 # &#x1F534; TODOs
 * ```generate_cards.py```
-    * Already changed the seed for each lstm sampler, previous assumptions on independance appearing incorrect
-        * check if this provides sufficient uniqueness from the AIs, if not, we amy need to implement change one of
-            * AI seeding method (```start_text``` CLI arg to ```sample.lua```)
-            * implement batch sampling / whispering instead of doing them one at a time, so that each AI stabalizes its own outputs.
-This would require major rework of the error catching / sampling algorithm to get robust results for each whispered card...
     * render legendary frame?
-    * implement statistics for colin to puruse when making the cube, and to evaluate the generality of the trained AIs
 * ```render.py```
     * fix comma rendered in middle of line when between two symbols, eg ```508751932``` card two
     * implement ```rerender``` function to render hand-modified cards